 Anointing / Forgiveness

-Archbishop Patrick Kelly, Ian Davies, Rachel Mason, Father Peter and many others.
+Archbishop Patrick Kelly, Ian Davies, Rachel Mason and many others.
 Heal your servants O Lord who are sick and send them comfort from thy holy place.
 Amen.

 Next Week: